COVID-19 and grocery retail: what grocers can do right now

 COVID-19 and grocery retail inventory management

-As panic arises among the community, many shoppers are exhibiting hoarding behaviours.
-With inventory management, grocers can make sure that essential products are available to more community members, while better managing out-of-stocks on their end.
+As panic arises in the community, many shoppers are exhibiting hoarding behaviors.
+With inventory management, grocers can make sure that essential products are available to more community members, while better-managing out-of-stocks on their end.

 Grocery retailers can manage inventory by:

 - Placing purchase limits on high-demand products in-store and online, as many retailers have already done.